Instructor: Dr. Jason Pinkney

 Telescope Certification and Sky Quiz:

 You can be "certified" to operate our goto telescopes.
-First, you need

 to understand how coordinate systems work (RA and Declination,